Signal Reconstruction from Samples at Unknown Locations with Application to 2D Unknown View Tomography: Related Work and Preliminaries

 Suppose, for the moment, that an ordering of the angles $\{\theta_i\}_{i=1}^N$ is known.
-By the Fourier slice theorem, the larger is the number of projection vectors at different angles, the larger is the number of radial lines in $FT_f$ (all passing through the origin), defined in Eqn.~\eqref{eq:FTf}, that can be filled.
+By the Fourier slice theorem, the larger is the number of projection vectors at different angles, the larger is the number of radial lines in $\mathcal{F}T_g$ (all passing through the origin), defined in Eqn.~\eqref{eq:FTf}, that can be filled.
 Consider concentric rings in the 2D Fourier domain centered at $(0,0)$ for a fixed radius $\rho$ (equal to the offset parameter of the tomographic projection vector) across different angles.
-That is, each ring is a function $FT_f(\rho \cos \theta, \rho \sin \theta)$ of angle $\theta$ for a fixed value of radius $\rho$ as shown in Fig.~\ref{fig:ft_spokes}.
+That is, each ring is a function $\mathcal{F}T_g(\rho \cos \theta, \rho \sin \theta)$ of angle $\theta$ for a fixed value of radius $\rho$ as shown in Fig.~\ref{fig:ft_spokes}.

-Such rings are shown to be quasi-bandlimited in \cite{Pan1998} if the underlying image $f$ has bounded values.
-We then build upon the machinery from \cite{Kumar2015} for bandlimited signal reconstruction from unknown samples with a known distribution.
-In doing so, we face certain challenges which are enumerated below: \begin{enumerate} \item In our case, it is reasonable to assume that the unknown projection angles are drawn independently from $\textrm{Uniform}(0,2\pi)$.
-However, unlike the case in \cite{Kumar2015} where the ordering of the samples was assumed to be known exactly, such an ordering must be derived/estimated for our application.
-Any such estimation procedure will have errors, which will have an effect on image reconstruction. \item In our case, we cannot assume that the signal of interest, i.e., the Fourier ring described previously, is purely bandlimited, and have to allow for quasi-bandlimited signals.
-This is also closely related to the fact that most images of interest are quasi-bandlimited and that their power spectrum decays rapidly beyond some `band limit' (precise definition provided later in the paper).
-In practice, owing to factors such as micrograph noise, instrument contrast transfer functions, and algorithmic limitations, there are practical limits on the resolution of cryo-EM reconstructions \cite{Frank2006}.
-Taking this account, the quasi-bandlimited assumption is justified. \end{enumerate} In this paper, we systematically deal with these challenges to obtain the final set of theoretical performance bounds.
+Such rings are shown to be QBL (cf. Sec.~\ref{subsec:qbl}) in \cite{Pan1998} if the underlying image $g$ has bounded values.
+We then build upon the machinery from \cite{Kumar2015} for bandlimited signal reconstruction from USL following $\textrm{Uniform}(0,1)$.
+In doing so, we face certain challenges: (\textit{i}) We assume that the unknown projection angles are drawn independently either from $\textrm{Uniform}(0,2\pi)$ or from some \emph{other known distribution} satisfying mild conditions.
+We need to account for the possibly non-uniform nature of the underlying distribution of the sampling locations; (\textit{ii}) Unlike the case in \cite{Kumar2015} where the ordering of the samples was assumed to be known exactly, such an ordering must be \emph{estimated} for our application.
+Any such estimation procedure will have errors, which will have an effect on image reconstruction; (\textit{iii}) In our case, we cannot assume that the signal of interest, i.e., the Fourier ring described previously, is purely bandlimited, and have to allow for QBL signals (cf. Sec.~\ref{subsec:qbl}).
+This is also closely related to the fact that most images of interest are QBL and that their power spectrum decays rapidly beyond some `band limit'.